Cwegeleben/rod-builder-pro/docs/importer/settings-dry-run.md

 Production posture

 - Smoke routes are disabled by default in production.
 They remain available in dev/staging when enabled.
+- To temporarily allow smokes in production, set SMOKE_ALLOW_PROD=1 along with ENABLE_SMOKES and SMOKE_TOKEN.
+Unset SMOKE_ALLOW_PROD (or set to 0) to immediately disable again.
+- When disabled in production, smoke endpoints return 404 Not Found even if you include a valid token.

 Embedded Admin constraints